pytexas/pytexas.github.io/input/schedule/index.md

 Serena Peruzzo
     </h5>
     <small>
-Serena is a senior data scientist at the analytics consultancy Bardess, currently based in Toronto, Canada.
-Before joining Bardess, she has worked both in academia as an ML researcher and in the industry as a data science consultant on the Australian, British and Canadian markets.
+    Serena is data scientist at Shopify, currently based in Toronto, Canada.
+Previously, she has worked both in academia as an ML researcher and in the industry as a data science consultant on the Australian, British and Canadian markets.
 Serena is passionate about education, community and tech for good and she splits her free time between mentoring data science students, organizing meetups and volunteering.
     </small>
   </div>
 </div>